-Enjoy an illustrated talk by our Audience Development Manager Andy Gibbs.
+Enjoy an illustrated talk by our Volunteer Historian Andy Gibbs.
 Select from a range of topics linked to the Museum’s history or choose one of Andy’s other interests, see the options below.

 - The Poor Child’s Friend: Joseph Lancaster’s Educational Revolution.